fwolfst/magelex/README.md

 ## Assumptions

 Customer accounts are hard coded.
-Database access necessary for date corrections.
+Database access is necessary for date corrections (but can be skipped).

 ## Usage